Simulating the Visual World with Artificial Intelligence: A Roadmap: Methods: A Hierarchical Taxonomy

 The fourth generation of world models consists of two progressive stages.
 In the basic stage, the model is capable of learning the probability distributions of real-world events, including the spontaneous generation of everyday low-probability scenarios such as traffic accidents, rainy or snowy weather, and balanced stochastic outcomes like coin flips, newborn gender ratios, or vehicle turning directions at intersections.
 Built upon this probabilistic foundation, the model is further able to simulate extremely rare but high-impact events and generate coherent long-term evolutions conditioned on these events.
 Examples include financial crises, volcanic eruptions, genetic mutations, or asteroid collisions, events that, while statistically negligible, can fundamentally reshape future trajectories.

-While these efforts largely operate within the realm of human-scale physics, \ie, mesoscopic spatiotemporal modeling, we envision the advanced stage of Generation 4 models to extend planning capabilities toward both macroscopic and microscopic scales.
+While these efforts largely operate within the realm of human-scale physics, \ie, mesoscopic spatiotemporal modeling, we envision the advanced stage of Generation 4 models to extend planning capabilities towards both macroscopic and microscopic scales.

 At the macroscopic scale, a world model should be able to simulate and plan over long-term horizons, \eg, forecasting the development of a system over ten years given an initial state.
 Importantly, such planning is not expected to occur in real time; rather, the model must compress these ten years into manageable durations (\eg, one hour or even ten minutes), requiring multi-scale temporal modeling.
 Instead of predicting every single frame or timestep, the model should focus on summarizing salient events.
 While some existing works begin to address long-horizon forecasting and event-keyframe distillation, progress remains nascent.